runsy/rcbows/README.md

 ### explosion
 It requires "tnt" or "explosion" mods.

-It is a table in when to define:
+It is a table in where to define:
 - mod = "tnt" or "explosions",
 - radius
 - damage = It is "damage_radius" for the "tnt" mod or "strength" for "explosions"